How Many UAV Tools Do You Need to Know to Get a UAV Job?

 Tools are mechanisms — your reasoning is the signal.

-How to present UAV tools on your CV
+How should you present UAV tools on your CV for UK roles?

 Avoid long tool dumps like: